riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 - Track the number of times the TP has been hit
 - If the number breaches a configurable threshold, tighten the SL to make sure we always end up with a gain

-## Custom Signal Mod
+## Custom Signal Mod - TODO

 - Configure custsignalmod to implement a trading strategy based on technical indicators
-- Strategy will be to look for coins trading above their EMA, with EMA10 > EMA longer periods
+- Strategy desc goes here

 ## Issues Log